Publications & Presentations

 - Experiences and perspectives on precision medicine

-Young adults with cancer face unique and complex challenges that are often overlooked in the broader cancer care landscape.
-This study analyzes the impact of Cancer Transitions: Moving Beyond Treatment® for Young Adults program (CTYA) and its efficacy in providing relevant and beneficial psychosocial education and support for YAs transitioning into post-treatment survivorship.
+This study analyzes the impact of the Cancer Transitions: Moving Beyond Treatment® for Young Adults program (CTYA) and its efficacy in providing relevant and beneficial psychosocial education and support for YAs transitioning into post-treatment survivorship.